olydis/lambada/docs/spec.md

 #### Strategy B - via Term Rewriting

 Extend `Expr` with two new abstract expressions `s` and `k`.
-Apply the following rewrite rules to `Expr` as long as possible.
+Apply the following rewrite rules as long as possible.

 ``` Haskell
 u α     ⟶ α s k